-Happiness comes from getting in touch with the real you, learning how to take care of yourself and doing what makes your soul smile in that moment, for no one else but you.
+Happiness comes from getting in touch with the real you.
+From learning how to take care of yourself and doing what makes your soul smile, for no one else but you.

 Happiness is just the right amount of selfish, with a pinch of courage to change or embrace change.

 So if you have just gone through an emotional upheaval or a inner awakening then you are more than likely coming to terms with the fact that you are the one who got you here and you can decide to use your location as a point of good or evil for your future self.